COVID-19 Information

 • give yourself permission to feel and process the grief associated with your situation and that of the world; seek others to communicate with about the grief

-• for your social health, find a COVID Buddy.
+• for your social health, find a COVID or Long Covid Buddy.
 This is a person who agrees to communicate with you about the pandemic and how its going for you both.
 The timeline and method for communication is yours to design.
-I know people who do daily check ins via text; weekly via Zoom, Skype or phone, every two weeks on a social distance walk, etc.
+Some folks exchange daily check ins via text; weekly or monthly via Zoom, Skype or phone, every two weeks on a social distance walk, etc.

 • for your family’s social health, you can form a covid bubble or quarenteam.